DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/html-editor-user-interface/ribbon.md

 legacyId: 11827
 ---
 # Ribbon
-The **ribbon** is a set of items which perform common tasks in HTML content editing and formatting, grouped by functionality.
+The **Ribbon** is a set of items which perform common tasks in HTML content editing and formatting, grouped by functionality.
 Most ribbon items work in the same manner as in Microsoft Word.

 ![Ribbon](../../../images/img22844.png)